Do dietary supplements do more harm than good?

-Typically, I’m interested in medications that relate to some underlying medical condition such as diabetes, hypertension or heart disease.
-But after going through some of their answers, I am always shocked to see the carry-on bags many patients bring along to show me of all the supplements that they’re taking as well.
-Sometimes they number in the dozens.
+Typically, I’m interested in medications that relate to some underlying medical condition such as diabetes, hypertension, or heart disease.
+But after going through some of their answers, I am always shocked to see the carry-on bags many patients bring along to show me all the supplements that they’re taking as well.
+Sometimes the number is in the dozens.

-I see everything from vitamins and minerals to herbal “cures,” that these individuals have somehow fallen prey to by either by Googling them, watching a TV commercial or program, or perhaps even being referred by a health care provider who led them to believe these supplements are the key to longevity.
+I see everything from vitamins and minerals to herbal “cures,” that these individuals have somehow fallen prey to Googling them, watching a TV commercial or program, or perhaps even being referred by a health care provider who led them to believe these supplements are the key to longevity.

 For the study, researchers analyzed 20 years of published studies on dietary supplements and cancer risk.
 They looked at over 300,000 patients who took either a dietary supplement or a placebo over a 10-year period and concluded that taking more than the recommended amount of beta-carotene, known for improving immunity and protecting vision, increased the risk for lung cancer and heart disease by nearly 20 percent.
 An increased risk of developing prostate cancer was observed in men who took vitamin E supplements, and folic acid increased the number of colon polyps and breast cancer risk in some patients.